AshtonIzmev/covid-19-pandemic-simulation/README.md

 * N_INDIVIDUALS : number of person involved in this simulation (default 5000)
 * N_DAYS : number of days for the simulation (default 120)
 * NB_STO_PER_HOU : number of house for each store (default 20)
-* PROBA_SAME_HOUSE_RATE : probability used to define the number of individuals in a house (default 0.1 builds 3.57 average people per house)
 * PROB_PREFERENCE_STORE : probability to go to the nearest store (otherwise it will be the second nearest ...)
 * REMOTE_WORK_PERCENT : percentage of people doing remote work (thus not going to workplaces)
 * INITIAL_INNOCULATION_PCT : Percentage of people who get the virus at day 0